How Many Mechanisms? Measuring Parsimony in Risky Choice: Framework

+To measure the compressibility of risky-choice behavior, we need three ingredients: a library of candidate mechanisms, a discipline for deciding which mechanisms can rationalize which choices, and an object that captures the strongest possible compression of the data into those mechanisms.
+This section introduces the first two ingredients; Section~\ref{sec:MRCI} defines the compression measure itself and Section~\ref{sec:inference} develops the benchmark against stochastic utility.
+We develop the framework for binary lottery choices, which is the setting of our empirical application.
+The extension to discrete choice over menus of arbitrary size is conceptually straightforward and mainly notational.

-We consider a decision maker facing a sequence of binary choices under risk.
-Let $X$ denote the set of all finite-support lotteries over real monetary outcomes.
-A lottery $L\in X$ is represented by a pair $(z,\pi)$, where $z=(z_1<\dots<z_m)\in\mathbb R^m$ are the ordered distinct prizes and $\pi\in\Delta^{m-1}$ is the associated probability distribution.
+\paragraph{Choice environment.} We consider a decision maker facing a sequence of binary choices under risk.
+The dataset is a collection of observations $D=\{(x_t,A_t)\}_{t\in\mathcal T}$ indexed by $\mathcal T:=\{1,\dots,T\}$.
+At each observation, the decision maker faces a menu $A_t=\{L_t^1,L_t^2\}$ consisting of two finite-support lotteries over real monetary outcomes, and selects one alternative $x_t\in A_t$.
+We write $L_t^-$ for the unchosen alternative.